-For years my college catalog carried a black and white photo of two people traying down a hill in the winter snow.
+For years my college catalog carried a black and white photo of two people "traying" down a hill in the winter snow.
 (Do students still do this – slide down hills on serving trays?)
-In the picture, snow is flying and you can almost hear the students’ glee as they skid wildly down the slope on their tray.
+In the picture, snow is flying and you can almost hear the students’ glee as they skid wildly down the slope.

 Every time I saw that picture I felt envy and anger.
 How could those people be so happy and be having such a good time?
 My college years were not especially happy.
 And when did those students find time to get outside?
 I went traying only once in college.

 When I walked past the campus common and saw people playing Frisbee, or stared out the library window at a chaotic game of softball in the field below, I felt like an outsider.
-Why couldn’t I abandon the books and let loose for a while?
+Why couldn’t I abandon the books and cut loose for a while?
 Why did I find it so hard to balance work and play, and how did these people do it so effortlessly?
-A phy ed teacher once told us the best thing to do when we felt like a nap was to take a walk.
-I knew she was right, but I couldn’t bring myself to waste an hour wandering around the campus woods.
+A PE teacher once told us the best thing to do when we felt like a nap was to take a walk.
+I knew she was right, but I couldn’t bring myself to waste an hour wandering around the campus arboretum.

-By my senior year, pre-examination stress and a painful bout of self-realization were killing me.
-I had no choice but to take the phy ed teacher’s advice.
-I started walking and swimming as regularly as I could, and in a fit of anxiety, decided to go for broke on my senior exam, i.e. show evidence of thought rather than regurgitate what I knew.
+By my senior year, pre-exam stress and tremendous self-doubt were taking their toll.
+I had no choice but to take the PE teacher’s advice.
+I started walking and swimming as regularly as I could, and in a fit of anxiety, decided to go for broke on my seniors' exam, i.e. show evidence of thought rather than regurgitate what I knew.
 I was scared, but the strategy worked.
 I got honors on the exam.
 By spring, when I knew I would graduate, I began to relax a little and even took courses that were out of character for me.
 One of them became one of my favorite courses.

 So despite my self-doubts, college did its job.
 I learned to respect emotional well-being, honor the balance between body and mind, and enjoy learning for learning’s sake.